RedHat-Israel/ROSE/README.md

     ./rose-admin <server-address> stop

-To modify the game rate, you can use the set-rate command.
-The following command would change the game rate to 10 frames per second:
+To modify the game rate, you can use the "set-rate" command.
+The following command would change game rate to 10 frames per second:

     ./rose-admin <server-address> set-rate 10